rorywalsh/cabbage/readme.md

 This will generate the relevant build files in the `build` directory, but will not trigger a build to take place.

+### Note for Linux users

 If you are on Linux you may need to install some additional dependencies.
-You can do so by setting the `installLinuxDeps` parameter to True:
+You can do so by setting the `installLinuxDeps` parameter to True. :

 `python build.py --config=Release --installLinuxDeps=True`

-> Once is enough to use the `--installLinuxDeps` parameter onc, you do not need to keep calling it.
+You only have to do this once.
+You can drop the `--installLinuxDeps=True` from subsequent calls.
+Note that the CabbageRack interface that gets bundled with Cabbage when you run build.py was built on Ubuntu 18.04.
+If it does not work you will need to build it yourself.
+You can then drop the resulted CabbageRack folder into the `CabbageInstall` directory before installing.

 _______